 We generally recommend saving notebooks without large amounts of data in outputs.
 In addition to preventing users from opening notebooks in preview mode, large notebooks can infrequently trigger egress alerts that require follow-up from our security team.
 Users may rarely encounter a situation where even opening a notebook for editing triggers an egress alert due to the size of outputs, making it difficult to easily remove these outputs from them.

 In case this happens with one of your notebooks, the following protocols and code can be used to create a duplicate notebook in the workspace without outputs.
 One method provides instructions through notebooks, while the other uses the workspace terminal.

-1. Start by making a new notebook in the workspace with the large notebook.
+1. Start by making a new Python notebook in the workspace with the large notebook.
 It can be named anything.

 2. Copy and paste the following code in the notebook.

 def clear_notebook(old_ipynb, new_ipynb):